lavafroth/dotfiles/README.md

 #### Secureboot

-To enable secureboot, use the preinstalled `sbctl` command to generate your keys, clear the manufacturer keys and enroll yours as described [here](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md).
+- Use the preinstalled `sbctl` command to generate your keys
+- Clear the manufacturer keys and enroll yours as described [here](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md).

-> Note: My system did not require enrolling Microsoft keys alongside my own.
-However, your setup might break if you do not include the Microsoft keys.
-Classic case of Microsoft being a jerk.
+> Note: My system did not require enrolling Microsoft keys alongside mine.
+However, your setup might break if you don't.
+Research about your device carefully before enrolling keys.

-Once the keys are enrolled, run the following to rebuild the system from now on
+- Run the following to rebuild the system from now on

 ```sh
 sudo nixos-rebuild switch --flake dotfiles